Sections of this article

 People tend to like things which are familiar, and most of the natural world is made of fractals.
 Similarly, people tend to find attractive things which are similar to themselves, and human bodies, as part of the natural world, have lots of fractal properties.

 Fractals captivate the human eye and mind with their innate beauty, transcending traditional notions of symmetry and the usual view of simplicity.
 Their charm lies in their combination of simplicity and complexity, on the fascinating edge between order and chaos.
-All art can be analyzed in terms of setting up a repetitive pattern and then breaking it.
-Too much repetition is boring, but too much chaos is confusing and difficult to relate to.
+All art can be analysed in terms of setting up a repetitive pattern and then breaking it.
+Too much repetition is boring, but too much chaos can be confusing and difficult to relate to.
 Fractals bridge that polarity, having ever-changing yet intuitively acceptable patters based on relationships which are similar but not identical.

 How Beauty And Fractals Relate To Well-Being